| Vintage LuggageWE

 to afford both the cost of such luxury luggage, and the associated

+costs of transporting the luggage itself.
 With the advent of air travel a new generation of luggage

 materials were experimented with due to the avoidance of 'excess